Boston weather in November ranges from warm and glorious to cold and bitter - with many possibilities in between.

 Record low temperature for November: -2° F (1875)

-The November - December timeframe typically brings the first significant snowfall to Boston - although October 28 snowfall, followed by a bigger weekend storm, reminds us that snow can come earlier!
+The November - December timeframe typically brings the first significant snowfall to Boston - although in recent years, am October 28 snowfall, followed by a bigger weekend storm over Halloween, reminds us that snow can come earlier!
 If you are planning to travel, weather can be a big consideration when deciding what to pack, so be sure to check the Boston weather report before coming.

 By the end of the month, though, cold weather is the norm; expect bone-chilling cold winds at times, and perhaps even snow.
+(The good news about the snow?
+It usually melts quickly in November.)
 If you are out walking around, you need gloves, a warm hat and scarf, and of course a warm jacket.
 Otherwise, you may feel frozen and numb within minutes.

 Particularly if you're visiting Boston toward the end of the month, pack a warm jacket or coat, insulated gloves, a hat, and scarf.
 Warm socks will also make you happy.
 Boots are a plus.

 Keep in mind that a bone-chilling wind can feel miserable - but combined with freezing rain, it is even worse.
 So bring something waterproof as well.